brenda-castillobrais/Financial_Econometrics_with_R/README.md

 # Financial Econometrics with R
-Here I will post several useful materials that I frequently use when working.
+Here I will post several useful materials that I frequently use.